 In January 2009, As Good As Anybody: Martin Luther King and Abraham Joshua Heschel’s Amazing March Toward Freedom, was awarded the prestigious Sydney Taylor Award Gold Medal from the Association of Jewish Libraries, and A is for Abraham, was awarded the Silver Medal.
 This is the first time in the award’s 50 year history that one author has been honored with their top two awards.
 Michelson received his 2nd Gold Medal in 2018 for The Language of Angels which also received the National Jewish Book Award.

-The Northampton Arts Council is proud to announce the selection of Richard Michelson, poet, children’s book author, and art dealer as Poet Laureate of Northampton for 2012-2014.
-See video from the inauguration.
+The Northampton Arts Council is proud to announce the selection of Richard Michelson, poet, children’s book author, and art dealer as Poet Laureate of Northampton for 2012-2015.